The History of Nanbu Toji and 5 Representative Sake Breweries - Iwate's Sake-Making Masters

 Morning Break (Morioka City)

-Asabiraki, located in Morioka City, is one of Iwate's leading sake breweries, having won numerous awards at the National New Sake Tasting Competition.
-Based on the traditional techniques of the Nanbu Toji brewers, the brewery has also introduced the latest equipment, and continues to brew sake with a blend of tradition and innovation.
+Asabiraki, located in Morioka City, is one of Iwate Prefecture's leading sake breweries, with numerous awards at the National New Sake Appraisal Competition.
+Based on the traditional techniques of the Nanbu Toji (sake brewers), they have also introduced the latest equipment,continuing to brew sake with both tradition and innovation at their core.

 Morning Break <Information>